steinrue/diplo_locus/README.md

 <a id="quickSim"></a>

-As with `likelihood`, indicating `simulate` to the main CLI script would call `DiploLocus_simulate.py`, which by itself is also fully functional.
-The commands below are equivalent:
+As with `likelihood`, indicating `simulate` to the main CLI tool is equivalent to calling `DiploLocus-simulate`:

 ```shell
 DiploLocus simulate